Key Takeaways

 Although your business plan should be detailed and thorough, make it a point to keep it short and simple.
 Write it professionally and avoid using jargon.
 Proofread the plan for grammar, readability, and confusion.

-If you need help with IT company business plan, you can post your legal need on UpCounsel's marketplace.
+If you need help with business it plans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.